DigitalLancer/Ahmet-Salim-Usul/README.md

-Javascript code for a LC Waikiki inspired carousel component
+LC Waikiki inspired carousel component written in JavaScript with JQuery